MystenLabs/sui/crates/sui-indexer/README.md

 ```

 Note that you need an existing database for this to work.
 Using the DATABASE_URL example in the comment of the previous code, replace `test` with the name of your database.
-4. run indexer as a writer, which pulls data from fullnode and writes data to DB
+4. Run indexer as a writer, which pulls data from fullnode and writes data to DB

 ```sh
 # Change the RPC_CLIENT_URL to http://0.0.0.0:9000 to run indexer against local validator & fullnode